 - if y = 3 then 2y = 6

-There are three basic English conditionals as well as the so-called zero conditional.
+There are three basic English conditionals plus the so-called zero conditional.
 There are some more conditionals that we do not use so often.

 Structure of Conditional Sentences